ghouscht/shopping-cart/README.md

 because it helps to reduce a lot of `if err != nil {}` constructs in tests and in my opinion makes test code easier to read.
 Both of these libraries aren't strictly needed but they make my life a bit easier and thus I used them.

+[github.com/ory/dockertest/v3](https://pkg.go.dev/github.com/ory/dockertest/v3) Is used to start a PostgreSQL docker container for the [shoppingcart/repo/postgres](shoppingcart/repo/postgres) package tests.
+I did this, because I do not like to mock tests that use SQL because I think mocking these kind of tests doesn't really provide value except from test coverage.

 ## Self assessment
 The solution is on the more complex side for such a simple task.
 However, I tried to showcase how code can be decoupled by using the ports and adapters architecture pattern.
 In my opinion this is a good baseline for a well-structured codebase